fgrims/optimization_antenna/README.md

 ---

-I pesi dell'antenna sono stati progettati risolvendo il seguente problema di ottimizzazione ai minimi quadrati:
+The antenna weights were optimized by solving the following least squares optimization problem:

 $$w^{\ast }=\min _{w}\left\| b-Aw\right\| _{2}$$

 Dove:

-- **w*** sono i pesi ottimizzati.
+- **w*** are the optimized weights.
-- **b** vettore sparso arbitrario con un unico valore diverso da 0 nella posizione corrispondente al segnale desiderato.
+- **b** is an arbitrary sparse vector with a single non-zero value at the position corresponding to the desired signal.
-- **A** matrice degli steering vector.
+- **A** is the matrix of steering vectors.

-Gli approcci usati sono: PSO e SVD.

-L'algoritmo PSO è stato implementato fornendo la totalità dei segnali con i relativi angoli, di cui soltanto uno rappresenta quello desiderato (xs).
-I parametri dell'algoritmo utilizzati:
+Two optimization approaches were employed: PSO and SVD.

+The PSO algorithm was implemented using the complete set of signals and their respective angles, with only one signal being the desired one (*xs*).
+The parameters used for the PSO algorithm were:

-- **n_birds** = numero di uccelli = 200.
+- **n_birds** (number of particles) = 200
-- **numero di iterazioni** = 10000.
+- **numero di iterazioni** = 10000
-- **peso individualità** = 1.
+- **peso individualità** = 1
-- **peso socialità** = 1.
+- **peso socialità** = 1
-- **peso dell'inerzia** = 0.9, con diminuzione dello 0.01% ad ogni iterazione.
+- **peso dell'inerzia** = 0.9, decreasing by 0.01% with each iteration

-Il secondo approccio risolve il problema di ottimizzazione definendo la decomposizione ai valori singolari della matrice **A** e calcolando la pseudo-inversa di Moore.

-Entrambi gli approcci forniscono come risultato i pesi ottimizzati e grafici che raffigurano il radiation pattern dell'antenna per tali pesi.

----
+The SVD approach involves solving the optimization problem by performing Singular Value Decomposition on the matrix A and calculating the Moore-Penrose pseudoinverse.

+Both approaches yield optimized weights and produce graphs illustrating the radiation pattern of the antenna for these weights.

 ## Results

-I risultati delle simulazioni mostrano i radiation pattern ottenuti dai due approcci.
-Si nota da essi che l'SVD fornisce risultati notevolmente migliori rispetto al PSO.
+The simulation results demonstrate the radiation patterns obtained from both approaches.
+The SVD method provides significantly better results compared to the PSO method, as evidenced by the superior radiation patterns.

 ![res](https://github.com/fgrims/optimization_antenna/assets/102296489/8d030a1c-70b8-4f1e-baaa-122940a0dfe0)

+In conclusion, the project successfully implements and compares two optimization techniques for adaptive antenna beamforming, highlighting the effectiveness of the SVD approach over PSO in this context.